abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > [...] logic is life in the human brain; it may accompany life outside the brain but it can never guide it by virtue of its own power. --- L.E.J.
 Brouwer

-Although the classical truth-functional interpretation of logic works and is correct in its own right, it doesn't fit well the categorical framework that we are using here: It is too "low-level", it relies on manipulating the values of the propositions.
+I don't know about you, but I feel that the classical truth-functional interpretation of logic (althought it works and is correct in its own right) doesn't fit well the categorical framework that we are using here: It is too "low-level", it relies on manipulating the values of the propositions.
 According to it, the operations *and* and *or* are just 2 of the 16 possible binary logical operations and they are not really connected to each other (but we know that they actually are.)

 For these and other reasons, in the 20th century a whole new school of logic was founded, called *intuitionistic logic*.
 If we view classical logic as based on *set theory*, then intuitionistic logic would be based on *category theory* and its related theories.
 If *classical logic* is based on Plato's theory of forms, then intuitionism began with a philosophical idea originating from Kant and Schopenhauer: the idea that the world as we experience it is largely predetermined of out perceptions of it.
 Thus without absolute standards for truth, a proof of a proposition becomes something that you *construct*, rather than something you discover.

-Classical and intuitionistic logic diverge from one another right from the start: because according to intuitionistic logic we are *constructing* proofs rather than *discovering* them or *unveiling* a universal truth, we are *off with the principle of bivalence*, that is, we have no basis to claim that each statements is necessarily *true or false*.
+Classical and intuitionistic logic diverge from one another right from the start: because according to intuitionistic logic we are *constructing* proofs rather than *discovering* them as some universal truth, we are *off with the principle of bivalence*.
+That is, in intuitionistic logic we have no basis to claim that each statements is necessarily *true or false*.
 For example, there might be a statements that might not be provable not because they are false, but simply because they fall outside of the domain of a given logical system (the twin-prime conjecture is often given as an example for this.)

 Anyway, intuitionistic logic is not bivalent, i.e. we cannot have all propositions reduced to true and false.